anju0001/wassmon/README.md

 Take very good care when soldering in the female pin headers into the PCB as they have to align with the male pin headers sticking out from the devices in the case.

-Next drill a hole into the case where you wand the cables to go through.
+Next drill a hole into the case where you want the cables to go through.
 Use a cable entry guide to prevent bending or breaking cables.
 Fiddle the cables for 12V-IN, the FÜLLSENSOR and the TEMPSENSOR through the cable entry guide and connect to the corresponding Wago clamps.
 Leave some slack.

 Now mount the PCB into the case, this can be a little tricky, depending how accurate you soldered everything.
 Align all the pin headers over their corresponding counterpart and push the PCB onto the headers.
 Be careful not to miss or bend a pin :)